 - Whistleblowing - The Protection of the Whistleblower Act

 - Making an External Disclosure to the MFSA

 The Protection of the Whistleblower Act (CAP.
 527) (the “Act”) aims to provide a framework for the protection of persons who expose improper practices such as misconduct and, or dishonest or illegal activity in an organisation.
 These persons are considered as “Whistleblowers”.
 Whistleblowing is therefore the disclosure by a person of information regarding improper practices in an organisation.
 The Act also provides for protection of the whistleblower against detrimental action that he/she might otherwise suffer as a result of his/her whistleblowing.

 As the MFSA is a designated authority under the First Schedule to the Act, it is designated to receive external disclosures from whistleblowers in relation to matters, activities or services falling under the regulatory and supervisory competence of the MFSA and for this purpose it has set up a Whistleblowing Reports Unit.

-As a designated authority the MFSA under the Act, is authorised to receive external disclosures in matters related to the business of credit and financial institutions, the business of insurance and the activities of insurance intermediaries, the provision of investment services and collective investment schemes, pensions and retirement funds, regulated markets, central securities depositories, the carrying out of trustee business either in a professional or personal capacity, company service providers, and generally such other areas as may be placed from time to time under the regulatory and supervisory competence of the MFSA.
+As a designated authority under the Protection of the Whistleblower Act, the MFSA is authorised to receive external disclosures in matters related to the business of credit and financial institutions, the business of insurance and the activities of insurance intermediaries, the provision of investment services and collective investment schemes, pensions and retirement funds, regulated markets, central securities depositories, the carrying out of trustee business either in a professional or personal capacity, company service providers, and generally such other areas as may be placed from time to time under the regulatory and supervisory competence of the MFSA.

 If an offer is too good to be true, then it probably is.
 So be careful!